-- 1. Subrecipients will be notified by the CRO within 30 calendar days of the upcoming Title VI On-site Compliance Review via DocuSign. - 2.
-A week prior to the on-site review, a reminder will be provided to discuss the agenda, logistics, expectations of the onsite visit, and to request policies, procedures and sample documents for a desk audit.
+- 1. Subrecipients are notified by the External Civil Rights Programs within 30 calendar days of the upcoming Title VI On-site Compliance Review via secured email notification. - 2.
+A week prior to the on-site review, a reminder is provided to discuss the agenda, logistics, expectations of the on-site visit, and to request policies, procedures and sample documents for a desk audit.

-Once identified for a comprehensive Title VI On-site Compliance Review, a letter will be sent via DocuSign to the agency's Director, Title VI Nondiscrimination Program Coordinator, Civil Rights Director, Deputy Civil Rights Director, Title VI Program Manager, ADOT's LPA Group (for a CA agency) or MPO/COG oversight group.
-The letter will state:
+Once identified for a comprehensive Title VI On-site Compliance Review, a letter is sent via secured email notification to the agency's Director, Title VI Nondiscrimination Program Coordinator, External Civil Rights Programs Manager, Title VI Program Manager, ADOT's LPA Group (for a CA agency) or MPO/COG oversight group.
+The letter states:

-- 1. Date for the Title VI On-site Compliance Review, 35 calendar days following the date of the notice letter: - 2.
-Date for all internal policies, procedures and Title VI Onsite Questionnaire to be submitted to the CRO, no less than 30 calendar days from the date of the letter; and, - 3.
+- 1. Date for the Title VI On-site Compliance Review visit, 35 calendar days following the date of the notice letter; - 2.
+Date for all internal policies, procedures and Title VI On-site Questionnaire to be submitted to the External Civil Rights Programs, no less than 30 calendar days from the date of the letter; and, - 3.
 Title VI On-site Compliance Review process.

-Contents of Title VI On-site Questionnaire submitted to CRO will include:
+Contents of Title VI On-site Questionnaire submitted to External Civil Rights Programs includes:

-- 1. Data collection methods; - 2.
-Sampling contracts to ensure inclusion of required nondiscrimination provisions; - 3.
-Sampling of public involvement material including meeting notices, project flyers, and other public documents demonstrating LEP compliance; - 4.
-Environmental justice efforts in project planning; - LEP efforts; - 6.
-Policy updates/ changes; - 7.
-Title VI complaints if any were received by the program area; - 8.
-Leadership changes.
+- 1. Data collection methods;

+- 2. Sampling contracts to ensure inclusion of required nondiscrimination provisions;

+- 3. Sampling of public involvement material including meeting notices, project flyers, and other public documents demonstrating LEP compliance;

+- 4. EJ efforts in project planning;

+- 5. LEP efforts;

+- 6. Policy updates/ changes;

+- 7. Title VI complaints if any were received by the program area;

+- 8. Leadership changes.

-Two weeks prior to an on-site review the below items will be reviewed by CRO:
+Two weeks prior to an on-site review the below items are reviewed by External Civil Rights Programs:

 - 1. Annual Goals and Accomplishments Report; - 2.
-Title VI Nondiscrimination Plan;

-3. Title VI On-Site Compliance Review Questionnaire.
+Title VI Nondiscrimination Plan; - 3.
+Title VI On-Site Compliance Review Questionnaire; and - 4.
+Agency website for Title VI documents and public involvement project information.